Afirex/FlaskTest/README.md

 # FlaskTest
 Spurious a flask based Fake news Detection and analysis.
-(Upcoming update: Security will be available soon)
+(Upcoming update: Information Security Tools will be available soon)